 The Seamless Life

-We all want to make sense of life, of who we are and why we are, and to know that what we do day in and day out means something.
-We want it to matter.
+We all want to make sense of life, of who we are and why we are, and to know that what we do—day in and day out—matters.
 But the daily demands—work, eat, sleep, repeat—often lead to a life that feels void of meaning and disjointed from our deepest beliefs about faith, hope, and love.

 "The Seamless Life is a scrumptious feast for mind and heart, meticulously prepared in bite-size pieces of timeless wisdom, transforming truth, and life-giving grace.
 The depth and beauty of the poetic words as well as each breathtaking photograph point longing hearts to a God well loved and a life well lived.
 Steve Garber is a remarkably good man with a rare gift of storytelling.
 This may be his finest work.
 I highly recommend it."

 "Steven Garber takes us on a personal journey—with many stops, and in many dimensions, transcending time and geography—to see life as he sees it: seamlessly.
 His collection of essays guides us in understanding the meaning of vocation and affirms our humanness; made in the very image of God, we cannot but care about the way the world is.
 Refreshing and challenging."

 "Steven Garber takes the complex subjects of who we are as human beings and why our work matters and makes them come alive through captivating personal stories and photography.
 Reading The Seamless Life is a journey through profound essays and stunning images that provoke the reader to stop and contemplate the deepest questions of our generation.
 The book is a feast for the eyes, the mind, and the heart, and Garber's best work yet."